 This still doesn’t stop her from equating metal/hardcore shows with country and others to the point that she never bothers to really distinguish between them.
 It’s not incidental, its deliberate so that her article appears to encompass as many genres as possible.
 All shows are lumped into the “evil” category via guilt by association.
 Obviously, she has been to a country show, but she dishonestly tries to pretend that hardcore/metal shows present similar “dangers” of which will be covered soon in this piece.

-She talks a big game, but lets look at some of the points she makes about metal and hardcore.
+Before I forget, obvious and continual shame on AltPress for promoting this hit-piece Pulitzer prize of inspirational journalism.
+Now she talks a big game, but lets look at some of the points she makes about metal and hardcore.
 She’s one of us – not a poser, groupie, ect – right?

 “Most women who frequently attend live shows will tell you that they have been harassed, groped or assaulted as they listen to their favorite bands.
 A standing-room-only show, when you’re wedged into a massive crowd fueled by beer and testosterone, is particularly scary.
 There seems to be a spectrum of violence that women experience at live shows, ranging from misogynist verbal harassment to sexual assault.”

 Notice her claim about “most women”.
 Well, if we want to accept her bizarre anecdotal claims, ask girls you know who go to live shows how often they have been harassed, groped, or assaulted.
 No, having your butt touched when crowd surfing doesn’t count.
 Neither does it when you are jumping up and down, moshing, that OTEP incident, or trying to get a better spot closer to the front.
-You will hear some stories, but they are exceedingly rare – you know like false rape claims.

 “A standing room-only show.”